Bethnal Green: Parks

-Bethnal Green Gardens, located in central Bethnal Green, holds the war memorial, known as the Stairway To Heaven, and Weavers' Fields, which is a 15.6 acres park and is the 6th largest open space in Tower Hamlets that lies south of Bethnal Green Road.
+Bethnal Green has a number of public parks.
+Bethnal Green Gardens, located in central Bethnal Green, has its origins as an unenclosed common that was purchased in the late 17th century to prevent development and was leased for grazing, the resulting income being used for the benefit of the local poor.
+It was designated as a park in 1875.
+It holds a war memorial, known as the Stairway To Heaven, which commemorates the largest civilian loss of life in the UK in World War II after a crowd crush at Bethnal Green tube station led to 173 deaths.
+Arnold Circus dates from 1900 and forms the centrepiece of a large-scale social housing development, the Boundary Estate.
 The western part of Victoria Park is in Bethnal Green.
+All three parks are listed on the Register of Historic Parks and Gardens of Special Historic Interest in England, Victoria Park at Grade II*, and Bethnal Green Gardens and Arnold Circus at Grade II.

-In the 1970s, Tower Hamlets Council decided to fence and lock up the area now known as Bethnal Green Nature Reserve, to protect it from fly tipping.
-In the late 1990s the local Teesdale and Hollybush Tenants and Residents Association became the site custodians and, with the support of Tower Hamlets Council, took responsibility for St Jude's as it was still called locally.
+Other open spaces in the area include Weavers' Fields, a 15.6 acres park and the 6th largest open space in Tower Hamlets, that lies south of Bethnal Green Road; and the Bethnal Green Nature Reserve, known locally as St Jude's.
+In the 1970s, Tower Hamlets Council decided to fence and lock up the reserve to prevent fly tipping.
+In the late 1990s the local Teesdale and Hollybush Tenants and Residents Association became the site custodians, with the support of Tower Hamlets Council.

 Notable buildings

 The former Bethnal Green Infirmary, later the London County Council Bethnal Green Hospital, stood opposite Cambridge Heath railway station.
 The hospital closed as a public hospital in the 1970s and was a geriatric hospital under the NHS until the 1980s.
 Much of the site was developed for housing in the 1990s but the hospital entrance and administration block remains as a listed building.

 Since 2013, Bethnal Green has been home to the cocktail bar Satan's Whiskers, which Morning Advertiser named the best cocktail bar in the United Kingdom in 2019, 2023, and 2025.